rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Specifies the technique used to scroll about the page.Defines in config.xml: Scrolling\ScrollTechnique.</p>
+Specifies the technique used to scroll about the page.Defines in config.xml: Scrolling\\ScrollTechnique.
 ####Params
 <p><strong>Default:</strong> FingerScroll</p>
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.WebView.SCROLL_NONE - String: None
-<p>No scrollbars will be displayed and the page will not respond to finger swipes.</p>
+* Constant: EB.WebView.SCROLL_NONE - String: None No scrollbars will be displayed and the page will not respond to finger swipes.

-* Constant: EB.WebView.SCROLL_SCROLLBARS - String: Scrollbars
-<p>When the size of the page is larger than the screen scrollbars will be presented which can be used to scroll the page.</p>
+* Constant: EB.WebView.SCROLL_SCROLLBARS - String: Scrollbars When the size of the page is larger than the screen scrollbars will be presented which can be used to scroll the page.

-* Constant: EB.WebView.SCROLL_FINGER - String: FingerScroll
-<p>You can scroll around the page using finger swiping.</p>
+* Constant: EB.WebView.SCROLL_FINGER - String: FingerScroll You can scroll around the page using finger swiping.
 ####Access